 The trazodone dosage for dogs can vary and your veterinarian will advise you on what dose to start with based on your dog’s specific circumstances and size.
 The dosage range goes from 1.7 to 9.5 mg/kg orally every 8 to 24 hours.
 Your veterinarian will usually start your dog off at the lower end of the scale and gradually taper them up as needed.

-If your dog experiences mild to moderate side effects, it is recommended that you seek advice from your veterinarian.
-With their expert advice, it is often a case of waiting for the symptoms to subside and lowering your next trazodone dose to the lower end of the dose range.
+If your dog experiences mild to moderate side effects, consult your veterinarian for guidance.
+Wait for the symptoms to subside and consider lowering the next trazodone dose.

 How Do You Help Dogs With Phobias?

 There are a range of management, training, nutritional, and veterinary interventions that can be used for dogs who have behavioral disorders, including nutritional and behavioral consultation.
 If your dog struggles with loud noise phobias, you can help them by being present and ready to comfort them when you expect there to be fireworks or thunderstorms.

 You can also create safe spaces for them in the house.
 This could be a crate with a blanket over the top with their dog bed and their favorite toy inside or another covered area with lots of blankets and cushions that smell familiar.